ankumar/software-design/README.md

 > "Wandering is an essential counter-balance to efficiency.
 You need to employ both.
 The outsized discoveries – the “non-linear” ones – are highly likely to require wandering." --Letter to Amazon Shareholders

+> You have no idea what you don’t know.
+A lot of the people who wrote these applications are gone.
+So far, your organization has gotten lucky—the apps have been running pretty well, they don’t go down very often.
+But because they haven’t been touched over the last 10 or 15 years, you have to reverse engineer them to understand how they work. -- https://allma.io/blog/6-key-lessons-kelsey-hightowers-kubernetes-migration-workflow

 First a bit back in time **retrospective** and forward **Amplify** building tools or using best tools, a sustainable model with universal core principle of **Going far, Together** with product, community and engineering.
 A lot of connecting dots from a [following](https://twitter.com/an1kumar/following) on Twitterverse Thank You :pray: ,eternally grateful.

 ⤵️ **hindsight/retrospective:** "open", web, "free", smartphones, cloud, ...